lawrennd/old_talks/_posts/2013-11-14-unravelling-the-data-revolution-with-machine-learning.md

 author: Lawrence, Neil D.
 title: Unravelling the Data Revolution with Machine Learning
 abstract: Modern data connectivity gives us different views of the patient which need to be unified for truly personalized health care.
-I'll review where I think this is taking medicine and speculate on the methodological and social challenges that this revolution will entail.
+I’ll review where I think this is taking medicine and speculate on the methodological and social challenges that this revolution will entail.
 venue: Newcastle, Edinburgh, Cambridge and Sheffield academic Departments of Respiratory